-Fiscal year 2023-24 passenger traffic at SFO concluded with approximately 51.3 million passengers, an increase of 9.0% compared to the prior fiscal year (FY).
-Domestic enplaned passengers increased by 4.7%, and international enplaned passengers increased by 20.7%.
-Total cargo and U.S. mail tonnage increased by 17.9%.
+Fiscal year 2024-25 total passenger traffic at SFO was more than 54.1 million passengers, an increase of 5.5% compared to the prior fiscal year.
+Domestic enplaned passengers increased by 5.6%, and international enplaned passengers increased by 5.9%.
+Total cargo and U.S. mail tonnage increased by 3.7%.

-Published scheduled departing seats for SFO, Oakland International (OAK), and Mineta San Jose International (SJC) were 7.7% higher, 4.0% lower, and 6.3% lower, respectively, for fiscal year 2023-24 compared to the prior fiscal year.
-Total scheduled departing seats for the Bay Area were 3.0% higher than the prior fiscal year.
+Fiscal year 2024-25 published scheduled departing seats for SFO were 7.3% higher than fiscal year 2023-24, while the Oakland International Airport (OAK) and the San Jose Mineta International Airport (SJC) were 9.2% and 0.9% lower, respectively.
+Total scheduled departing seats for the Bay Area were 3.2% higher than the prior fiscal year.